arangodb/docs/3.11/analyzers.md

 Custom Analyzers stored in the `_system` database can be referenced in queries against other databases by specifying the prefixed name, e.g.
 `_system::customGlobalAnalyzer`.
-Analyzers stored in databases other than `_system` can not be accessed from within another database however.
+Analyzers stored in databases other than `_system` cannot be accessed from within another database however.

 Analyzer Types
 --------------